IIT (BHU) Varanasi: Alma Communiqué

 The Alma Communiqué is the official alumni newsletter of IIT (BHU), Varanasi prepared by the Office of Dean (Resource and Alumni) and the Student Alumni Interaction Cell (SAIC).
-It is a monthly newsletter (previously bi-annual), which aims to apprise the alumni of the various happenings in IIT (BHU), Varanasi.
+It is a monthly newsletter (previously bi-annual), which aims to apprise the alumni of the varioushappenings in IIT (BHU), Varanasi.

 IIT (BHU) Chronicle

 The IIT (BHU) Chronicle is a monthly e-magazine published by the IITBHU Global Alumni Association.
 It was first published in May 2005.
 It provides an account of events at the institute as well as notable achievements of members of the alumni community.
 It also publishes news and articles, sourced from several published sources, stating recent developments around the world.
 The magazine is published around the 25th of each month.
 It is emailed to over 11,000 alumni, students and faculty of the institute.

 Suicides

 Several incidents of suicides have occurred at the IIT (BHU) in recent years.